rodrigo-fonseca/gnar-challenge-api/README.md

 CREATE TABLE IF NOT EXISTS "uploads" ("id" SERIAL , "yardCode" VARCHAR(255) NOT NULL, "employeeCode" VARCHAR(255), "clockIn" TIMESTAMP WITH TIME ZONE NOT NULL, "clockOut" TIMESTAMP WITH TIME ZONE NOT NULL, "filename" VARCHAR(255), "createdAt" TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT CURRENT_TIMESTAMP, "updatedAt" TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT CURRENT_TIMESTAMP, "deletedAt" TIMESTAMP WITH TIME ZONE, PRIMARY KEY ("id"));

-##### ps: You don't need to run this script because both prod and dev are running postgres on cloud
+#### ps: You don't need to run sql script because both prod and dev are running postgres on cloud